pic16f877ccs/num_convert/README.md

 assert_eq!(val, [71, 91, 255, 255, 101, 243]);
 ```

-The size of integer values in bits.
+Determine the size of integer values in bits.
 ```rust
 use num_convert::Sbits;